adnovum/sonar-build-breaker/README.md

 The easiest way to install the plugin is via the marketplace in your SonarQube administration settings.
 Just search for `Build Breaker`.

+Note: only version `2.3.1` and higher are available in the marketplace.

 ### Manual installation

 1. Download the appropriate `sonar-build-breaker-plugin-${version}.jar` file from the [releases page](https://github.com/adnovum/sonar-build-breaker/releases), based on the compatibility chart